GarrettArm/react-tutorial/my_notes.md

 This means you cannot do `setT('other') then if (t === 'other'), because t will probably still be 'something' until after handleChange is done.
 Something that's acting as I expect is when I put the `winner = hasWinner(boardState)` outside the handler.
 Then winner is set on component refresh, & before handleChange() runs.

+## useEffect() hook

+it runs whenever the component is rendered.

+It's useful for side-effects that aren't inherently connected to either setA() or its output 'a'.
+A bad example is if you wanted to change the document.title after each setA() call.

+I believe all useEffect()'s in a Component run on each render.
+There's no "trigger this useEffect() for this useState()".

+## React.Strictmode

+Optional.
+Intended to catch error.
+Reportedly it may cause components to run twice (i.e., two console.log() output per run instead of one.)